The Freedom of Information Act gives people the right to access information held by the trust.

-You will be advised of any charge due to be paid and the terms of a specific Licence for Re-use for Commercial Purposes will be agreed.
+You will be advised of any charge due to being paid and the terms of a specific Licence for Re-use for Commercial Purposes will be agreed upon.
 This licence will be in line with the requirements of the Regulations and licensing terms and fees as laid down by the Office of Public Sector Information (OPSI).
-Some licences will be free; however the Trust reserves the right, in certain circumstances, to charge a fee for the re-use of information which it deems to be of commercial value.
+Some licences will be free; however, the Trust reserves the right, in certain circumstances, to charge a fee for the re-use of information which it deems to be of commercial value.

 - The trust's intellectual property, i.e. Information that has a commercial value.